wireapp/brand/writing/usage/index.md

 They can then “log in” _(two words)_ to their account — _no longer “sign in”_.

-**NOTE:** This terminology was changed in December 2015, one year after launch.

 People can “log out” of the application and reset their password by selecting options from the … menu in their “Profile”.

 ### Calls to action